markhmwong/ledify/README.md

 I only collect data when it's necessary to monitor and improve my applications.
 I do not intend to personally use or sell data to track you.

 ### Analytics
 Telemetry Deck collects annonymous analystics data.
 Types of data I do collect can be referred to in full in the [Telemetry Deck](https://telemetrydeck.com/privacy/) privacy policy.
-A quick run down of what I can see
+A quick run down of what I can see that is of interest

     Operating System Versions
     Page view metrics
     Model Name
     Platform

+Other details include

+    app version
+    architecture
+    build number
+    isAppStore
+    isDebug
+    isTestFlight
+    locale
+    majorMinorSystemVersion
+    majorSystemVersion
+    targetEnvironment
+    telemetryClientVersion

 Personal information or unique ids cannot be seen to identifier yiou or your device.